BrentLab/callvariants/docs/output.md

 ### reference

 This will only exist when `save_reference` is set to true.
-In that case, at the top level the genomes used for alignment and their `.fai` files will exist.
+In that case, this directory will hold the genomes used for alignment and their `.fai` files will exist.
 Genomes created by appending the `additional_fasta` from the samplesheet to the main genome will be named according to their `<genome_name>_concat` where `genome_name` is from the samplesheet.
 If `debug` is set to true, then